David Silverman (animator): The Simpsons

 Silverman is also the director of The Simpsons Movie, which was released July 27, 2007.
-He originally left The Simpsons to direct additional sequences for The Road to El Dorado for DreamWorks Animation alongside Will Finn.
+He originally left The Simpsons during the production of its ninth season to direct additional sequences for The Road to El Dorado for DreamWorks Animation alongside Will Finn.
 Some of his other film work includes Monsters, Inc. for Walt Disney Pictures and Pixar, for which he was a co-director (alongside Lee Unkrich).
 He is currently a consulting producer and occasional director.
 He also worked on the animated films Ice Age, Robots, and Looney Tunes: Back in Action.

 In 2012, Silverman directed the theatrical short The Longest Daycare starring Maggie Simpson, released in front of Ice Age: Continental Drift.
 The short was nominated for the Academy Award for Best Animated Short Film.
 He also directed the follow-up theatrical short Playdate with Destiny in 2020, released in front of Onward.